nowling-lab/peak-matcher/README.md

 ## Development

-It is easiest to use PeekMatcher in a Python [virtual environment](https://docs.python.org/3/library/venv.html).
+It is easiest to use PeakMatcher in a Python [virtual environment](https://docs.python.org/3/library/venv.html).
 You can create a virtual environment like so:

 ```bash
 $ python -m venv environment_directory